Three Compelling Reasons for Women to Pursue Finance Careers

 Making it in the fast-paced and competitive world of finance is hard enough, but the perceived challenges of working in a male-dominated field can send many women running the other way.
 Given the abundance of evidence suggesting their vast and untapped potential, this is an unfortunate phenomenon.

 However, women who understand their value and work together to realize it position themselves to make real change.
 In a recent interview, Ellevate Network CEO Sally Krawcheck revealed that networking is the most critical unwritten rule of business success -- particularly for women.
 This perspective is shared by Sheryl Sandberg, who wrote in Lean In, “The more women help one another, the more we help ourselves.
 Acting like a coalition truly does produce results.”

 The best part?
-When you’re just beginning your career, focusing your efforts on finding mentors and building a network can help you succeed.
+When you’re just beginning your career or studying for an MBA, focusing your efforts on finding mentors and building a network can help you succeed.
 However, once you’ve made it up the ladder, you can return the favor by becoming a role model and mentor for finance industry up-and-comers.